 In Victoria, spiny emex occurs in small patches of limited distribution in lowland grassland and grassy woodland areas.
 It is common along the Murray River irrigation areas as well as in some cereal growing districts and town areas.

-The icons on the calendar below represent the times of year for flowering, seeding, germination, the dormancy period of Spiny emex and also the optimum time for treatment.
+The icons on the following table represent the times of year for flowering, seeding, germination, the dormancy period of spiny emex and also the optimum time for treatment.

 Impact on ecosystems and waterways

 Spiny emex is mainly a weed of cultivated areas.
 The fruit from the plant can harm domestic animals, particularly dogs, and has the potential to harm native fauna.